t0b11as/t0b11as/README.md

 Probably more shit that i could add here, but i'm too lazy to.
 ALSO I KNOW A GOOD CHUNK OF THIS SHIT IS FROM INCREDIBLY SPECIFIC CORNERS OF THE INTERNET, I was WAYY too deep into discourse when i was like 12-16.
 Im so sorry for being chronically online 💔

+I'm gonna block ppl if they say stupid shit that just makes me unreasonable angry aswell by the way, i dont wanna look at profiles that make me wanna rip out someones throat <3

 <img src="https://github.com/user-attachments/assets/512daa43-bb56-4dc5-a488-6596bd236420" width="800">